tingiris/node-dabbles/readme.md

 # Node.js Dabbles

-This is a collection of example code for node.js
+This is a collection of code examples for node.js